Baking Hermann

 Idli Sambar with Coconut Chutney

-Idli are steamed fluffy rice cakes that are made from a fermented rice and lentil batter.
-A South Indian specialty, they are traditionally eaten for breakfast, but make a fantastic lunch or dinner that just happens to be vegan, especially when paired with sambar & a coconut chutney.
-Making idli, sambar and coconut chutney from scratch can take a bit of time, so if you just want to give the idli a go, they work great with any Indian dishes that you’d usually eat with rice.
+Idli sambar is a beloved South Indian classic, featuring light, fluffy idli made from a naturally fermented rice and lentil batter paired with a hearty, flavorful sambar.
+They are traditionally eaten for breakfast, but make a fantastic lunch or dinner that just happens to be vegan, especially when paired with sambar and a coconut chutney.
+Making idli sambar and coconut chutney from scratch can take a bit of time, so if you just want to give the idli a go, they work great with any Indian dishes that you’d usually eat with rice.

 Besides a pleasant tangy flavour, the fermentation process converts the carbohydrates and proteins in the batter into easier-to-digest forms and increases the bioavailability of certain nutrients, such as folate, iron and zinc.
-Which is one of the reasons why Idli are often named one of India’s healthiest breakfasts.
+It’s no surprise that idli sambar is considered one of India’s healthiest and most beloved meals, combining nutrition and tradition in every bite.

 Fermenting the batter